 Finally, it should be written that way so that recruiters won’t think much.
 They’ll just pick up a phone and call you.

-How do you write such a general manager resume?
+How do you write such a resume?
 Tune in.

 In this General Manager resume guide you will learn: